 The mine development plan assumes that the mine workings will require some rehabilitation, and that the operation will start mining the existing Presidio mine resources.
 This will require additional haulage ramp development as well as development of stope access drifts.
-After mining the Presidio mine resources, the Shafter area will be developed by both extending the haulage ramp system and rehabilitating the shaft access to the mine during year 2.
-Table 21.3 shows the planned development, while Table 21.4 shows the estimated cost of mine development.
+After mining the Presidio mine resources, the Shafter area will be developed by extending the haulage ramp system.
+Preproduction mine development is treated as a capital cost, while development during the operating years is included as an operating cost.
+Preproduction development includes 1049 ft of decline and stope access drifts and 9,483 ft of rehabilitation.
+The preproduction development is estimated to cost \$6.65 million.